Homosexual panic: Cause

 Spending copious amounts of time with members of the same sex in a confined or limited atmosphere was cited by Kempf as a possible reason for the onset of the disorder.
 Environments where this might occur included but were not limited to army camps, ships, monasteries, schools, asylums, and prisons.
 Kempf asserted that individuals in these environments who had recently or were currently undergoing stress (due to fatigue, sickness, loss of a love interest, etc.) were more likely to have weak egos.
 According to the Freudian theory of psychoanalysis, the ego is the part of an individual's mind that mediates between the primitive unconscious and reality.
 When in such a position, affected individuals would become "eccentric and irritable", tending to feel inferior and weak amongst their companions.

-It is important to note that the onset of this condition was not attributed to unwanted homosexual advances.
+The onset of this condition was not attributed to unwanted homosexual advances.
 Rather, Kempf stated that it was caused by the individual's own "aroused homosexual cravings".
 The individual's homosexual feelings as a cause of their symptoms was what differentiated this diagnosis from any other stress-related disorder.